 By eliminating the irrelevant constant factors equation determining the quantum theoretic wave function can be reduced to

 The Laplacian ∇² of the product of two functions fg is given by

 and ∇V(z) and ∇²V(z) are fixed as E→∞.
 Therefore all of the terms except (∇²λ) on the LHS of the above go to zero as E increases without bound.
 They approach zero doubly fast because they have a derivative of J in their numerators and a power of J in their denominators.
 Furthermore J(z) asymptotically approaches 1 as E→∞.
 Thus λ(z) asymptotically approaches the solution to the equation

 This is the Helmholtz equation of two dimensions.
 Its solution is of the form

 where Xn(z) and Yn(z) are the Bessel functions of the first and second kind, respectively, and n is a nonnegative integer.

 Here are the general shapes of the Bessel functions.

-So λ(x) generally consists of functions which oscillate between relative maxima and zero values.
-The spatial average of those functions is a constant.
-Therefore the probability densities are inversely proportional to J(x)½=(1-V(x)/E)½ just the classical time-spent probabilities are.
+So λ(x)² generally consists of a function which oscillate between relative maxima and zero values.
+The spatial average of that function is a constant.
+Therefore the probability densities are inversely proportional to J(x)½=(1-V(x)/E)½ just as the classical time-spent probabilities are.